 To capitalize on this situation, you want to raise the price after a certain amount of units are sold, increasing your revenue.
 On the other hand, you also don’t want to overprice your product and keep the sales coming in, which is why you lower it again after the same amount of units are sold.
 You can automate and customize this process with our Repricer.
 In the example below, the seller raises the price by ten percent after 20 units are sold, lowers it again by ten percent after another 20 sales, raises it again, and so on.

 Apart from the benefits we mentioned above (higher revenue, constant sales,) another neat side effect of this repricing strategy is that you will maintain your high visibility in the Amazon search results.

 The Push Strategy is another way to optimize your prices according to your sales figures.
 Unlike the Daily Push Strategy, however, the time frame is not bound to 24 hours but can be determined by the seller.
-Moreover, the Push Strategy enables you to combine time-based and item-based optimization freely.
+Moreover, among the Amazon repricing strategies, it is the Push Strategy that enables you to combine time-based and item-based optimization freely.

 This is especially beneficial for Private Label sellers because they are able to control their sales prices over a longer period of time and thereby influence demand for the products.
 For example, you can program the Repricer to raise the price by a certain amount Y if demand has been particularly high in the last X days.
 When demand decreases, the Repricer again optimizes the price downwards.